Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 To avoid this issue, ensure your program handles command line parsing correctly and avoids using unsupported packages that attempt re-execution.
-Additionally, you can disable this specific behavior at compile time by using the ``--no-deployment-flag=self-execution`` flag.
+Additionally, you can turn off this specific behavior at compile time by using the ``--no-deployment-flag=self-execution`` flag.

 Misleading Messages
 ===================

 Some Python packages generate misleading error messages when they encounter import failures.
-These messages may suggest actions, which may not be the appropriate solution in the context of compiled programs.
+These messages sometimes suggest actions that may not be the appropriate solution for compiled programs. **Nuitka** tries to correct them in non-deployment mode.
+Here is an example where **Nuitka** changes a message that asks to ``pip install ...`` a package.
-**Nuitka** tries to correct them in non-deployment mode.
-Here is an example, where **Nuitka** changes a message that asks to pip install (which is not the issue) to point the user to the include command that makes an ``imageio`` plugin work.
+That, of course, is not the issue, and instead, **Nuitka** makes the program point the user to the ``--include-module`` option that makes an ``imageio`` plugin work.

 .. code:: yaml